When you dream of becoming a professional dancer, one thing is vital: flexibility.

 Be careful though to start yoga accompanied by a trained yoga instructor who knows what they are doing so as not to hurt yourself by executing moves poorly.

 You will realise, and your teacher will tell you, that to truly enjoy yoga it is important to let go.
-A lesson widely taught in dance as well.
+A lesson widely taught in dance classes near me as well.

 This is how your body and muscles relax.
 It is key that you find a connection between body and spirit.